 How much would your savings grow in the past, depending on what it is invested in

 One's savings accumulates over time at different rates depending on where it is invested.
 Savings accounts at banks are very safe; however, they pay a low rate of return compared to the stock market.
 Bonds can pay more, but they sometimes require investors to keep their money tied up for extended periods.
 Stocks are usually the most risky and for many periods have given their owners high returns; however, they can go through long periods of no appreciation, such as from 1965 to 1982, or decline as from 2007 to 2009.
 The saving comparator can tell you how your savings would have grown in the past depending on which type of asset you chose as an investment for your savings.
-There is also an iPhone app for this comparator.

 What is a historic price in British Pounds worth in US dollars today (and vice versa)?